Peptic ulcers can result from Helicobacter pylori infection or from drugs that weaken the lining of the stomach or duodenum.

 Treating the ulcers and swelling relieves the obstruction in most cases, but severe obstructions caused by scarring may require endoscopic dilation or surgery.

-People with ulcers caused by Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more are 3 to 6 times more likely to develop stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+People with ulcers caused by Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more are 3 to 6 times more likely to develop stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy and biopsy... read more later in life.
 There is no increased risk of developing cancer from ulcers that have other causes.

 A doctor suspects an ulcer when a person has characteristic stomach pain.
 Sometimes the doctor simply treats the person for an ulcer to see whether the symptoms resolve (called empiric therapy).
 If the symptoms resolve, the person most likely had an ulcer.